 Ford Custom Car Caravan and our long time mystery Pegasus Mustang. (see

 in 1967 or the Sinatra Zebra Mustang.
 Looks like at least some of the work is fiberglass.
 If so, there were also a number of shops in LA that were setting the pace around the country.
-Of them Berry and Walt Phillips were doing some very similar work and designs to what we see on the front end.
-Not sure, if they were influenced by the car or had a hand in it."
+Of them Berry and Walt Phillips were doing some very similar work and designs to what we see on the front end."

 Mystery Mustangs always keep me busy, so I searched further and finally

 found some more info: